Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: OWA-based Rules

 \section{OWA-based Rules}

-In the philosophy behind Chamberlin--Courant, each voter is represented by exactly one committee member, and obtains all `utility' through this representation.
-In many application scenarios, we may instead seek \emph{multirepresentation} \cite{skowron2015owa}: for example, you might watch several of the movies offered by an inflight-entertainment system.
-In such scenarios, Chamberlin--Courant might design a suboptimal committee; Skowron et al.\ \shortcite{skowron2015owa} introduce \emph{OWA-based} multiwinner rules as a more flexible alternative (see also \citeNP{faliszewski2016hierarchy}).
+When using Chamberlin--Courant, each voter is represented by exactly one committee member.
+In many applications, we may instead seek \emph{multirepresentation} \cite{skowron2015owa}: e.g., you might watch several of the movies offered by an inflight-entertainment system, and thus should be represented by several committee members.
+In such scenarios, Chamberlin--Courant might design a suboptimal committee; Skowron et al.\ \shortcite{skowron2015owa} introduce \emph{OWA-based} multi-winner rules as a more flexible alternative (see also \citeNP{faliszewski2016hierarchy}).
+OWA-based rules generalise both Chamberlin--Courant and PAV.